dzulfaqorali196/Live-Cancer/article/why/govern-with-impact.md

 title: Governing the Cure - How CancerCoin Empowers Community-Driven Research
 date: 2025-04-18
 author: Dr. Michael Chen
-excerpt: Learn how CancerCoin’s BIO tokens enable community governance, allowing you to vote on cancer research projects and shape scientific outcomes.
+excerpt: Learn how CancerCoin’s $CANCER enable community governance, allowing you to vote on cancer research projects and shape scientific outcomes.
 coverImage: "/images/why/govern-with-impact.jpg"
-tags:
-  [CancerCoin, decentralized governance, BIO tokens, cancer research, Solana]
+tags: [CancerCoin, decentralized governance, $CANCER, cancer research, Solana]
 ---

 # Governing the Cure: How CancerCoin Empowers Community-Driven Research

 Cancer research often suffers from top-down decision-making, where a few gatekeepers dictate which projects receive funding.
 CancerCoin flips this model by putting governance in the hands of its community.
-Through BIO tokens on Solana’s blockchain, anyone—patients, researchers, or crypto enthusiasts—can vote on research projects and protocol upgrades, ensuring science serves the people.
+Through $CANCER on Solana’s blockchain, anyone—patients, researchers, or crypto enthusiasts—can vote on research projects and protocol upgrades, ensuring science serves the people.
 Here’s how CancerCoin’s decentralized governance is reshaping cancer research.

 ## The Limits of Centralized Governance